withlin/veps/README.md

    - Kubernetes service discovery (kubernetes_sd_config) configuration is extremely complex
    - Typical configurations include hundreds of lines of difficult-to-understand YAML
    - Different configurations produce different metric names and labels, making it difficult to create unified dashboards and alerting rules
+   - DevOps professionals often can only copy configuration snippets from the internet without understanding how the entire system works

 2. **Multiple Component Dependencies**:
    - Requires separate deployment of kube-state-metrics
-   - Requires cadvisor
+   - Requires cadvisor on each node
-   - Requires node-exporter
+   - Requires node-exporter on each node
    - Requires configuration for application metrics scraping

-3. **Resource Waste**: Many generated metrics are never used in dashboards or alerting rules
+3. **Resource Waste**:
+   - Many generated metrics are never used in dashboards or alerting rules but still consume storage resources

-4. **Operational Complexity**: DevOps professionals often can only copy configuration snippets from the internet without understanding how the entire system works
+   - Multiple components increase overall resource consumption

+4. **Operational Complexity**:
+   - Operators like Prometheus Operator or VictoriaMetrics Operator generate huge scrape configs with unreadable relabeling rules
+   - Difficult to understand, configure, and debug the monitoring setup

-By providing simple command-line parameters to enable standardized Kubernetes monitoring, we can greatly simplify this process while ensuring consistent metric naming and labeling conventions.
+By providing a single vmagent deployment with built-in lightweight collectors and simple command-line parameters to enable standardized Kubernetes monitoring, we can greatly simplify this process while ensuring consistent metric naming and labeling conventions.

 ## Goals

 1. Provide a simple command-line flag `-promscrape.kubernetes=true` to enable Kubernetes monitoring
-2. Support flexible selection of monitoring components through the `-promscrape.kubernetes.collectors` parameter
+2. Deploy vmagent as a DaemonSet with minimal configuration to monitor all Kubernetes components
-3. Integrate lightweight alternative components to eliminate dependencies on node-exporter, cadvisor, and kube-state-metrics
+3. Integrate lightweight alternatives to eliminate dependencies on node-exporter, cadvisor, and kube-state-metrics
-4. Establish unified metric naming and labeling conventions
+4. Ensure exact compatibility with metric names and labels from standard components for dashboard/alerting compatibility
-5. Simplify automatic discovery and collection of application metrics
+5. Simplify automatic discovery and collection of application metrics through annotations
-6. Reduce collection of unnecessary metrics to lower resource consumption
+6. Collect only essential metrics that are actually used in dashboards and alerting rules
 7. Provide official Kubernetes monitoring dashboards and alerting rules

 ## Non-Goals